BPTRobotics/WRO-2025-Future-Engineers---BPTRobotics/README.md

 **Week 5: Hardware Assembly**

-* **Objective**: Assemble robot hardware components.
+* **Objective**: Create robot hardware components.
 * **Tasks":

-* Assemble and build the wood and plastic base.
+* Create and build the wood and plastic base.
-* Install and wire the motor controller, Raspberry Pi, servo motor, and sensors.
+* Add and wire the motor controller, Raspberry Pi, servo motor, and sensors.
-* Install the power wires and battery.
+* Add the power wires and battery.

 **Week 6: Part 1 Software Development**

 * **Goal**: Develop the initial software components.
 * **Tasks**:

-  * Set up the development environment on the Raspberry Pi.
+  * Setup the development environment on the Raspberry Pi.
 * Implement basic motor control and servo steering features. (can be viewed in Motor.py, and Steer.py)
 * Write sensor reading scripts for distance sensors, as well as camera. (specifically for the color sensor.)